 With Alarm Silence ON, pressing the RESET/SILENCE button silences the buzzer when the Eagles goes into alarm.
 The LEDs continue to flash, and the display continues to show the level of alarm.
-When the gas concentration falls below the low alarm level, pressing the RESET/SILENCE button turns off the LEDs and removes the ALM1 message.

 With Alarm Silence OFF, you cannot silence the buzzer.